vickonrails/vickonrails/README.md

 # Hi,
-I'm Victor - Frontend Engineer/Product Designer.
+I'm Victor - Software Engineer/Product Designer.
 I recently counted 3 years of designing & building interfaces on the web.
 It's been a great journey so far💪🏾.

 ## I'm currently learning about